 KIRKWOOD FARMERS MARKET

-Details Local and broker-supplied produce (highest number of local farmers on Saturday mornings), poultry, meat, cheese, plants, flowers, jams and other retail goods.
+Family owned and operated since 1978, this market provides local and broker-supplied produce, poultry, meat, cheese, plants, flowers, jams and other retail goods.
 About a dozen bakers and prepared-food vendors.
-Peach Festival, July 16 and live music most Saturdays.
+Live music most Saturdays.

 FERGUSON FARMERS MARKET